OlgaGorchinskaya/curriculum-vitae/README.md

 # Sergey's Daygovchenko Curriculum Vitae

-**Fullstack PHP Web Developer** / 10+ years programming experience
+**Full Stack PHP Web Developer** / 10+ years programming experience

-I am a fullstack PHP web developer.
+I am a full stack PHP web developer.
 Mostly I work with PHP, but also use JavaScript and HTML5+CSS3.
 I like both frontend and backend.
-Create software architecture.
 I like to code and make things better.

 ## Personal